-Upon approval of the City Manager or his designated representative, use of Catastrophic Leave from the City of Emeryville/MESA Catastrophic Leave Bank may be available for the benefit of an non-probationary MESA or City employee suffering from a catastrophic illness or injury either to their self, their spouse, domestic partner, parent or dependent child.
-Employees may donate earned vacation and/or compensatory time on a voluntary basis to another City employee or MESA employee.
+Upon approval of the City Manager or their designated representative, use of Catastrophic Leave from the City of Emeryville/MESA Catastrophic Leave Bank may be available for the benefit of an non-probationary MESA or City employee suffering from a catastrophic illness or injury either to their self, their spouse, domestic partner, parent or dependent child.
+Employees may donate earned vacation, compensatory time and/or sick time on a voluntary basis to another City employee or MESA employee.
 The donation and the use of Catastrophic Leave shall be subject to the conditions listed below.

-- (a) The employee requesting Catastrophic Leave must have exhausted all other leave balances available to the employee including earned vacation, earned sick leave and accrued compensatory time before qualifying for catastrophic leave.
+- A. The employee requesting Catastrophic Leave must have exhausted all other leave balances available to the employee including earned vacation, earned sick leave and accrued compensatory time before qualifying for catastrophic leave.
 The employee shall specify in their application the number of leave hours they are requesting.
-If those are exhausted, the employee may file a new application for a specified number of additional hours. - (b) Catastrophic Leave may only be used for a qualifying "medical emergency" as provided under applicable federal and state law.
+If those are exhausted, the employee may file a new application for a specified number of additional hours. - B. Catastrophic Leave may only be used for a qualifying "medical emergency" as provided under applicable federal and state law.
 As described in U.S. I.R.S.
 Revenue Ruling 90-29 (1990-1 C.B.
 11, 1990 I.R.B.
 5) a "medical emergency" is defined as a medical condition of the employee or a family member of the employee that will require the prolonged absence of the employee from duty and will result in a substantial loss of income to the employee because the employee will have exhausted all paid leave.
 A family member of the employee includes a spouse, domestic partner, parent or dependent child.
-State and federal income tax on the value of leave donated shall be deducted from the receiving employee's pay at the time of payment to the employee. - (c) The donation of leave hours shall not be reversible.
-In the event all hours donated are not used for the catastrophic illness or injury, the balance will remain in the Catastrophic Leave Bank for subsequent use by eligible MESA or City employees with a qualifying catastrophic emergency. - (d) All hours donated to a recipient shall be treated as sick leave and subject to the provisions in this Memorandum of Understanding regarding the use and payment of same. - (e) Donated leave time shall be changed to its cash value and then credited to the City's Catastrophic Leave Bank.
-Funds in the Bank will then be available to an eligible recipient in equivalent hours at the recipient's straight time hourly rate of pay. - (f) Donating employees may not reduce their balance of earned vacation below eighty (80) hours by reason of such donations.
+State and federal income tax on the value of leave donated shall be deducted from the receiving employee's pay at the time of payment to the employee. - C. The donation of leave hours shall not be reversible.
+In the event all hours donated are not used for the catastrophic illness or injury, the balance will remain in the Catastrophic Leave Bank for subsequent use by eligible MESA or City employees with a qualifying catastrophic emergency. - D. All hours donated to a recipient shall be treated as sick leave and subject to the provisions in this Memorandum of Understanding regarding the use and payment of same.

+- E. Donated leave time shall be changed to its cash value and then credited to the City's Catastrophic Leave Bank.
+Funds in the Bank will then be available to an eligible recipient in equivalent hours at the recipient's straight time hourly rate of pay. - F. Donating employees may not reduce their balance of earned vacation below eighty (80) hours by reason of such donations. - G. Donating employees may not reduce their balance of earned sick below one hundred and twenty (120) hours by reason of such donations.